Skip to content

 How ACC Extends Copper Reach

 ACC extends the copper reach from DAC's 3 meter ceiling to approximately 5 meters by adding a retimer chip to each connector end.
 This small active component receives the incoming signal, cleans up the degradation accumulated over the additional copper length, and retransmits a refreshed signal — enabling reliable 800G transmission to an adjacent rack without crossing into optical pricing.
-Power consumption is minimal at approximately 1.5W per assembly, low enough that a fully populated switch with all ACC connections adds only tens of watts to the rack thermal load.
+Power consumption is minimal at approximately 1.5W per assembly.

 ACCs make sense in a specific topology scenario: when your network aggregation rack sits one rack position away from your compute racks.
-This is a common layout in enterprise AI clusters where the leaf switch serving a GPU row is physically located in a dedicated network rack at the end of the row rather than integrated into the compute racks themselves.
 In this configuration, DAC is insufficient at 4–5 meters but optical is economically excessive — ACC fills this gap precisely, at low-medium cost with minimal power overhead.

 Why AEC Is Growing at 50%+ Per Year

 AEC is the fastest-growing category in AI data center interconnects, with industry analysts tracking over 50% year-over-year growth.
 The reason is straightforward: AECs push copper signals to 10 meters using advanced signal conditioning electronics — covering the critical row-to-row distance that previously required expensive optical transceivers plus fiber.
-In NVIDIA Spectrum-X and similar leaf-spine architectures, AECs increasingly handle leaf-to-spine connections within a pod, where 5 meters is not quite enough reach but 100 meters of optical capability is substantial overkill.
+In NVIDIA Spectrum-X and similar leaf-spine architectures, AECs increasingly handle leaf-to-spine connections within a pod.

-Power overhead is roughly 3W — meaningful at scale but far below the 6–8W an equivalent optical link would consume.
+Power overhead is roughly 3W — far below the 6–8W an equivalent optical link would consume.
 For a 512-GPU cluster with 64 leaf-to-spine links, the power differential between AEC and AOC for those connections runs to approximately 200–300W continuous — a real operational cost reduction over a multi-year infrastructure lifecycle.
-The 8–10mm cable diameter remains unchanged from DAC and ACC, so AEC does not solve the airflow problem in extremely dense racks, but its combination of 10m reach, copper economics, and low power consumption makes it the default specification for row-to-row connections in most 2025 800G deployments.

 AEC Strengths

-• 10m reach — covers row-to-row leaf-to-spine without optical
+• 10m reach — covers row-to-row without optical

 • ~3W power — 50%+ lower than equivalent AOC